top of page

 Bio

-Prior to this appointment, she was at The Public Theater for over four years where she was the Producer for Under the Radar Festival--working with artists from over twenty countries and six continents.
-She shepherded the Devised Theater Working Group and produced the group’s work-in-progress showings as part of the festival’s Incoming! series.
-At The Public, she also produced world premiere plays and musicals including Soft Power by David Henry Hwang & Jeanine Tesori, M’lima’s Tale by Lynn Nottage, and Conor McPherson’s Girl from the North Country.
+From 2017 to 2021, she was at The Public Theater where she produced world premiere plays and musicals including Soft Power (Pulitzer finalist) by David Henry Hwang & Jeanine Tesori, M’lima’s Tale by Lynn Nottage, and Girl from the North Country by Conor McPherson.

 Education: